micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And when they had done this, they caught a great number of fish; and as their nets were [[^c]at the point of] breaking,
+And when they had done this, they caught a great number of fish; and as their nets were [at the point of] breaking,